Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Seasons are so incredible.
 They flow with balance, making each year a miracle.
 Spring is here.
 Take a moment to look back on this winter of your life with gratitude.
 Take with you the lessons you may have learned through those months of hibernation.
 The ice has broken.
 It's time for growth again.
 Go out and buy those seeds, the kind you can put in the ground, or the kind that you can read by the morning light.
 Let go of whatever you feel you must let go of.
 Lift your head and turn your face toward the warmth of spring.

 Although our culture invites us to dwell on negativity, there is an alternative that we can encourage in ourselves.
 That alternative is the prosperous heart.
 The prosperous heart recognizes that prosperity is a spiritual bottom line, not a fiscal one.
 Our faith, not our cash flow, is what brings to our lives comfort and ease.

 I did part of my student teaching in a nursery school.
-One of the high points of the day for the children was snack time.
-Whether the snack was cookies, crackers, or pretzels, students got so excited, unless the item was broken.
-No child wanted the broken snack.
-Most teachers just discarded the broken snacks, except the teacher who mentored me.
+Most teachers just discarded leftover and broken snacks, except the teacher who mentored me.
 She saved all the broken snacks until she had enough for a Crumb Party.
-Instead of one item being offered, children got a little of everything.
-The portions were usually larger as well.
-The students couldn't wait for the next Crumb Party.
 I always admired that teacher, not just for her frugality, but for her creativity and ability to turn a negative into a positive.

 This is a guide about living a positive lifestyle.
 Maintaining a positive outlook in all your activities and interactions with family, friends and coworkers, will improve the quality of your life.